rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/05-SomeALMSetup.md

 4. In the `Name` field, enter `Sandbox`
 5. Click on the `Configure environment` button
 6. In the `Environment secrets` section, click on the `Add secret` button
-7. In the `Name` field, enter `CLIENT_ID`
+7. In the `Name` field, enter `TENANT_ID`
-8. In the `Value` field, enter the client id of the application user with the "System Administrator" role in the considered Power Platform environment
+8. In the `Value` field, enter the tenant id of the application user with the "System Administrator" role in the considered Power Platform environment
 9. Click on the `Add secret` button
 10. In the `Environment secrets` section, click on the `Add secret` button
-11. In the `Name` field, enter `CLIENT_SECRET`
+11. In the `Name` field, enter `CLIENT_ID`
-12. In the `Value` field, enter the client secret of the application user with the "System Administrator" role in the considered Power Platform environment
+12. In the `Value` field, enter the client id of the application user with the "System Administrator" role in the considered Power Platform environment
 13. Click on the `Add secret` button
+14. In the `Environment secrets` section, click on the `Add secret` button
+15. In the `Name` field, enter `CLIENT_SECRET`
+16. In the `Value` field, enter the client secret of the application user with the "System Administrator" role in the considered Power Platform environment
+17. Click on the `Add secret` button
-14. In the `Environment variables` section, click on the `Add variable` button
+18. In the `Environment variables` section, click on the `Add variable` button
-15. In the `Name` field, enter `DATAVERSE_ENVIRONMENT_URL`
+19. In the `Name` field, enter `DATAVERSE_ENVIRONMENT_URL`
-16. In the `Value` field, enter the URL of the considered Power Platform environment
+20. In the `Value` field, enter the URL of the considered Power Platform environment
-17. Click on the `Add variable` button
+21. Click on the `Add variable` button

 ## Start and setup your GitHub Codespace